The special concave toric domain for the rotating Kepler problem: Regularization

 This regularization works only for a 2-dimensional space, i.e. $\mathbb{C}^2$.
 Note that, there is a higher dimension as Levi-Civita but we do not consider here \cite{key-11}.

 We consider a 2-dimensional space and discuss the Levi-Civita transformation.
 We extend the Levi-Civita regularization $\mathcal{L}$ to the cotangent bundle $T^* S^2$ as follows

 where $\mathbb{C}$ is assumed to be a chart of $S^2$ via stereographic projection as the north pole.
-The above extension gives us a covering map with degree 2. ( See \cite{key-2} for more details). \begin{lemma} A closed hypersurface $\Sigma T^* S^2$ is fiberwise star-shaped if and only if $\mathcal{L}^{-1} \Sigma \subset \mathbb{C}^2$ is star-shaped. \end{lemma} \begin{corollary} There exists a diffeomorphism between a fiberwise star-shaped hypersurface in $T^* S^2$ and the projective space $\mathbb{R}P^3$ if $\mathcal{L} \Sigma \subset \mathbb{C}^2$ is star-shaped. \end{corollary} Note that, a star-shaped hypersurface in $\mathbb{C} $ is a diffeomorphic to the 3-dimensional sphere $S^3$ which is a twofold cover of $\mathbb{R}P^3$. \begin{example} We apply the Levi-Civita regularization to the Kepler problem.
-Thus we have a new Hamiltonian with respect to $u$ and $v$ as follows
+The above extension gives us a covering map with degree 2. ( See \cite{key-2} for more details). \begin{lemma} A closed hypersurface $\Sigma T^* S^2$ is fiberwise star-shaped if and only if $\mathcal{L}^{-1} \Sigma \subset \mathbb{C}^2$ is star-shaped. \end{lemma} \begin{corollary} There exists a diffeomorphism between a fiberwise star-shaped hypersurface in $T^* S^2$ and the projective space $\mathbb{R}P^3$ if $\mathcal{L} \Sigma \subset \mathbb{C}^2$ is star-shaped. \end{corollary} Note that, a star-shaped hypersurface in $\mathbb{C} $ is diffeomorphic to the 3-dimensional sphere $S^3$ which is a twofold cover of $\mathbb{R}P^3$. \begin{example} We apply Levi-Civita regularization to the Kepler problem.
+The Hamiltonian with respect to $u$ and $v$ is:

 where $c$ is the energy value.